nipreps/fmripost-rapidtide/long_description.rst

-fMRIPost-Rapidtide is a postprocessing BIDS App that ingests preprocessed fMRI data and runs ICA-Rapidtide on it.
+fMRIPost-Rapidtide is a postprocessing BIDS App that ingests preprocessed fMRI data and runs Rapidtide on it.

 The workflow is based on `Nipype <https://nipype.readthedocs.io>`_ and encompasses a large set of tools from well-known neuroimaging packages, including